 - The patient's home may need adaptations and aids to improve mobility and safety.

-- Mobility aids such as hinged ankle-foot orthoses to overcome hypertonia, may help maintain independent walking:
+- Hinged ankle-foot orthoses to overcome hypertonia, which may help maintain independent walking.

 - Hand splints that prevent the stereotyped hand movements, can reduce self-injury and agitation where they are particularly severe.

 - Severe intellectual impairment.